Skip to content

 Sustainability in RVRC Interest Groups

-The RVRC interest group Green Rangers connects students to nature through gardening and environmental activities, such as mangrove and coastal clean-ups.
-RV Climate Café is an interest group that aims to raise awareness of environmental issues while countering eco-anxiety.
-The interest group RV FoRestore brings together a community that cares for the forests and aims to raise awareness and appreciation of Singapore’s forests through hands-on activities, such as surveys and reforestation projects.
+Sustainbility extends into The RVRC interest group Green Rangers connects students to nature through gardening and environmental activities, such as mangrove and coastal clean-ups.
+RV Climate Café aims to raise awareness of environmental issues while countering eco-anxiety.
+RV FoRestore brings together a community that cares for forests, raising awareness and appreciation of Singapore’s forests through hands-on activities like surveys and reforestation projects.
+RV Photography leads immersive nature walks where environmental awareness is fostered via the alternative format of images.
+Artelier, the art interest group often leads nature-themed activities using mixed media, once again enabling students to foster awareness and express environmental issues using alternative creative formats.
+RV CIP reaches out to the community to address human-centric socio-environmental sustainability issues.

 To find out more about the RVRC Interest Groups activities centred around sustainability click here